 Summerfield home prices are not only among the most expensive in North Carolina, but Summerfield real estate also consistently ranks among the most expensive in America.

-Summerfield is a decidedly white-collar town, with fully 86.18% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Summerfield is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Summerfield who work in management occupations (18.71%), sales jobs (16.51%), and office and administrative support (10.86%).
+Summerfield is a decidedly white-collar town, with fully 86.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Summerfield is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Summerfield who work in management occupations (17.59%), sales jobs (16.11%), and business and financial occupations (12.12%).

 Also of interest is that Summerfield has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Summerfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Summerfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Summerfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Summerfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Summerfield’s overall crime rate is lower than average for the country.

 The people who call Summerfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Summerfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Summerfield include German, Irish, Scots-Irish, and European.
+Important ancestries of people in Summerfield include German, English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Summerfield is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Italian and Polish.